mk/clerk-px23/README.md

 ### Presentation

-🐉

-Clerk's rendering happens in the browser.
-On the JVM Clojure-side, a given document is _presented_.
-The name is a nod to a similar system in Common Lisp (TODO ref, screen shot).
-In its generalized form, `present` is a function that does a depth-first traversal of a given tree, starting at the root node.
-It will select a viewer for this root node, and unless told otherwise, descend further down the tree to present its child nodes.
+Clerk uses a client/server architecture.
+The server runs in the JVM process that hosts the user's development environment.
+The client executes in a web browser running an embedded Clojure interpreter[^sci].

+[^sci]: [Small Clojure Interpreter](https://github.com/babashka/sci) by Michiel Borkent

+The process of conveying a value to the client is a _presentation_, a term taken from Common Lisp systems that support similar features (TODO ref, screen shot).
+The process of presentation makes use of _viewers_, which are quoted forms containing the source code for a Clojure function that specifies how the client should render a given data structure.
+When a viewer form is received on the client side, it is compiled into a function that will be then called on data sent by the server.

+When the `present` function is called on the server side, it defaults to performing a depth-first traversal of the data structure it receives, attaching appropriate viewers at each node of the tree.
+The resulting structure containing both data and viewers is then sent to the client.
+TODO can this section be more clear?

+To avoid overloading the browser or producing uselessly large output, Clerk’s built-in collection viewer carries an attribute to control the number of items initially displayed, allowing more data to be requested by the user on demand.
+Besides this simple limit, there’s a second global budget per result to limit the total number of items also for deeply nested data.
+We’ve found this simple system to work fairly well in practice.

+Another benefit of using the browser for Clerk's rendering layer is that it can produce static HTML pages for publication to the web.
+We could not resist the temptation to produce this document with Clerk, and have used that experience as an opportunity to improve the display of sidenotes.

-It's possible to use Clerk's presentation system in other contexts we know of at least one case of a user leveraging Clerk's presentation system to do in-process rendering without a browser.[^desk]
+It's also possible to use Clerk's presentation system in other contexts.
+We know of at least one case of a user leveraging Clerk's presentation system to do in-process rendering without a browser.[^desk]

 [^desk]: [Desk](https://github.com/phronmophobic/desk) by Adrian Smith.